 First, what’s important to understand is that all reviews are somewhat subjective.
 There’s no real way around that.
 However, keeping that in mind while you’re writing will make it easier for you to point out anything you say that’s overly subjective.
 Thus, you’ll be able to steer it towards a more objective tone.

 Second, your writing style should reflect your personality.
-After all, this is a first-hand account of your experiences with your doctor.
+After all, this is a first-hand account of your experiences with your doctor, the entire staff, and other healthcare professionals.
+If you feel you’ve found the best doctor, explain what made them stand out, whether it was their compassionate approach, excellent care, or respect for your time.
 That also means that the tense you use should reflect that as well.
 In other words, write in the first person.

 Third, put an emphasis on storytelling.
 According to Wired.com, “Storytelling is a central to human existence.”
 That may sound a little over exaggerated but they have a point.
-Your ability to tell a story is the difference between just an okay assessment and one that people will use as a reference for years to come.
+Your ability to tell a story is the difference between just an okay assessment and a positive review that people will use as a reference for years to come.

 Even though you now know how to write a good review for a doctor, you might still want to look at some samples for reference.
 We’ll also break down why they’re great.